 It is well known that every elementary algebra is isomorphic to a path algebra of a finite directed graph with relations (see [2]).
 In fact, every path algebra of a finite directed graph with relations is also an elementary algebra.
-The results are very useful because all representations of path algebras can be obtained easily. in [3] F.U.
+The results are very useful because all representations of path algebras can be obtained easily.
+In [3] F.U.
 Coelho and S.X.
 Liu introduced the concept of generalized path algebras to study other algebras.
-Recently, it is proved in [4] that some finite-dimensional algebras over a field with character 0 are isomorphic to generalized path algebras of finite directed graphs with weak relations.
-However, to our knowledge, representations of the generalized path algebras and infinite-dimensional generalized path algebras have been barely touched so far in the literature.

-The aim of this paper is to give the structures and representations of generalized path algebras of infinite directed graphs with weak relations.
-We study the infinite dimensional algebras and generalized path algebras by using generalized matrix algebras introduced in [7].
+The aim of this paper is to give the structures and representations of generalized path algebras with weak relations.
+We study generalized path algebras by using generalized matrix algebras introduced in [6].
 In fact, every generalized path algebra is a generalized matrix algebra.
 In section 1, we study the structure of generalized matrix rings.
 We find the relations among the decomposition of a ring, the complete set of pairwise orthogonal idempotents (possibly infinite many) and generalized matrix ring.
 This generalizes the theory about decomposition of rings.
 In section 2, we study the representations of the generalized path algebras.
 In section 3, we characterize the generalized path algebras with weak relations by algebras which can be lifted with nilpotent Jacobson radical.

 We say that an algebra Λ can be lifted, if there exists a subalgebra A of Λ such that $\Lambda = A \oplus r(\Lambda)$.
-By the famous Wedderburn-Malcev Theorem (see [6, Theorem 11.6 and Corollary 11.6]), for every finite dimensional algebra Λ over field k with char k = 0, Λ can be lifted and $r(\Lambda)$ is nilpotent.
+By the famous Wedderburn-Malcev Theorem (see [5, Theorem 11.6 and Corollary 11.6]), for every finite dimensional algebra Λ over field k with char k = 0, Λ can be lifted and $r(\Lambda)$ is nilpotent.
 We shall see, in section 3, that every generalized path algebra with weak relations can be also lifted and its Jacobson radical is nilpotent.
 In that section we show that the converse also holds.
 That is, it is shown that an algebra Λ is isomorphic to a generalized path algebra with weak relations iff Λ can be lifted with nilpotent Jacobson radical $r(\Lambda)$ and has a complete set $\{e{ii}\}I$ of pairwise orthogonal idempotents with each \bar{e}{ii} in the center of $\bar{\Lambda} = \Lambda/r$.
 As a corollary, Λ is a finite algebra with non-zero unity element over field k iff Λ is isomorphic to a generalized path algebra $k(D, \Omega, \rho)$ of finite directed graph with weak relations and the dimension of Ω is finite; Λ is a generalized elementary algebra which can be lifted with nilpotent Jacobson radical iff Λ is isomorphic to a path algebra with relations.